Nottingham Forest: Club's proposed American takeover falls through

 Nottingham Forest's proposed takeover by a United States-based consortium led by John Jay Moores has collapsed, according to owner Fawaz Al Hasawi.

-The Championship club, under a transfer embargo, had been in talks with the former owner of San Diego Padres.
+The Championship club had been in talks with the former owner of San Diego Padres.

 However, Al Hasawi, who took control at the City Ground in 2012, says negotiations have "come to an end".